wp-plugins/backwpup/readme.txt

 * removed some not used code

 = 1.0.7 =
-* added flattr button in Help
+* added button in Help
-* Fixed bug on S3 File deletion
+* Fixed bug on S3 file deletion
 * get files form S3 now faster for file deletion

 = 1.0.6 =